CarlyMakalela/se-assignment-1-setting-up-your-developer-environment-CarlyMakalela/README.md

 Visual studio Code was a breeze to use, it is straight forward and you can also download any extentension easily without a hassle.
 It is indeed User friendly, even for the beginners.
 Navigation is a bliss.

-My other challenge was navigating Dart Flutter.
+My other challenge was navigating Flutter.
 I found that the solution is to  reboot your machine.
 Once I rebooted my machine, I was able to work on it properly without receiving error messages even for the extentions I had already installed.
 I also used AI to help with some of the issues I had faced.

 Following these steps, I was able to set up a fully functional development environment, ready for coding and project work.
 If I encounter any specific issues or need further assistance, I know I can seek help and continue learning.